On the derived Tate curve and global smooth Tate $K$-theory: Equivariant and global Tate K -theory

 \begin{proof} There is a map $\varphi\colon \gQEll \to \gKU_\fin\llpar q \rrpar$ from \Cref{functorialityoftwoglobal} as the oriented $\P$-divisible group defining $\gKU_\fin\llpar q\rrpar$ is the base-change of $\T_\km$ along $\KU[q^\pm] \to \KU\llpar q \rrpar$.
 The map (\ref{bcofqell}) above is this map $\varphi$ base-changed to a map of $\E_\infty$-$L \KU\llpar q \rrpar$-algebras.
 To show this map is an equivalence, it suffices to apply geometric fixed points $\Phi^G$ for each finite abelian group $G$

 where the first equivalence comes from the fact that $\Phi^G$ is symmetric monoidal and preserves colimits and that there is a natural equivalence $\Phi^G L X \simeq X$ for spectra $X$; see \cite[Pr.4.5.8]{s}.
-This map is then the base-change equivalence for geometric fixed points of oriented tempered cohomology theories.
-This is essentially a localisation of \cite[Th.4.7.1]{ec3}.
-More details, including the identification of the geometric fixed points with a localisation of the fixed points at an Euler class, will appear in \cite{normsontmf}.\\
+The map (\ref{bcofqellaftergeofp}) is then the base-change equivalence for geometric fixed points of oriented tempered cohomology theories of \cite[Th.5.3.10]{tempered}.\\